PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Suddenly The Tailor turned quickly towards the door saying: “I have to settle up with the innkeeper.
 And get us some food, I'm really hungry.”
 Then he left.

 Tom looked between Kim and the cow, both were settled and looking ready to sleep.
-The shaddows moved with the lantern but more gently.
+The shadows moved with the lantern but more gently.
 She thought to get up and give it more swing, but was not sure she could escape the hay.

 Time passed and Tom almost drifted off to sleep when The Tailor returned.
 Carrying three bowls, balanced with grace, and the rich smell of gravy.
 He handed one bowl to Kim, who sat up quickly surprised.
 A chunk of bread and a wooden spoon added to the surprise, Kim was unsure what this all meant, or what had just happened.

 The Tailor planted the same on Tom, then sat in Tom's adjacent section.
 He happily spooned the broth.
 Looking to both Kim and Tom, they were surprised, still holding bread and spoons as when first handed to them.
-The Tailor finished a mouthfull, then pointing with his spoon: “It's better than it looks, I promise.”.
+The Tailor finished a mouthful, then pointing with his spoon: “It's better than it looks, I promise.”.

 Tom and Kim took their cue and started eating.
 It was simply the finest broth Tom had ever tasted, and the freshest bread.
 Butter, bread and broth.